 The following resources are provided to support physical therapists and employers in navigating a successful reentry into clinical practice.
-Evidence-based practice, direct access, new documentation guidelines, and changes in reimbursement are only a few of the areas of practice that have experienced a significant evolution in a very short time.
+Evidence-based practice, direct access, new documentation guidelines, and changes in payment policies are only a few of the areas of practice that have experienced a significant evolution in a very short time.
 This is not intended to be a comprehensive list — simply a way to get started.

 Use the APTA Learning Center to find relevant continuing education offerings.
 Review the continuing education offerings below.
 This may serve as a refresher for PTs and PTAs reentering the profession.

 You'll find more information throughout APTA's website and may also obtain answers to other questions from our Department of Practice staff at firstname.lastname@example.org.